 A few days later, however, when I went to the garage first thing a wee mouse scuttled out from behind the packs and ran out the door.
 This happened a couple of days in a row and an inspection confirmed that the hungry rodent had gnawed through the wrapping and, having seen the amount of seed he or she had scoffed, I was surprised to see it move so fast.
 Later, I was driving back from Johnstone on the back roads and passed this 6 foot long `mega mouse` in a builders yard.
 It was too tempting - I stopped for a quick snap and when I got home announced that I managed to get a cracking shot of the guilty squeaker!

 There aren`t quite as many aircraft shots this month as I spent a week visiting the D-Day Beaches and Airborne Landing Grounds.
 Having been to the Great War Battlefields of France and Belgium several times over the years, I finally made a long-anticipated trip to Normandy.
-I spent time at just some of the sites associated with Operation Overlord, the code name given to what was the largest amphibious operation in the history of warfare, but anyone with a serious interest in military history could easily spend a fortnight here.
-I took lots of photos which will take a long time to sort through but I`ll add the relevant links to these new sections when completed.
+I checked out just some of the sites associated with Operation Overlord, the code name given to what was the largest amphibious operation in the history of warfare, but anyone with a serious interest in military history could easily spend a fortnight here.
+The relevant section, complete with background information and historical photographs, is now complete and can be accessed via this link: Normandy D-Day Sites.

 Rather than fly to Charles de Gaulle, with a commute across northern Paris followed by a 3 hour train journey to Caen, I opted for Aer Lingus Regional to Dublin followed by a Ryanair 737 to Paris Beauvais where a pre-booked rental car was waiting.
 I`d flown direct from Prestwick to Beauvais before which was ideal, but Ryanair dropped this route years ago.
 From Beauvais it was around a 3 hour drive to the hotel in Caen which lies close to the eastern end of the beaches.